Good to know

 Applications.
 This offering from La Sportiva is built for steep routes, especially those that have overhangs.
 It is a piece designed for bouldering, trad, and sport climbing.
 It is built primarily as an outdoor rock climbing shoe for intermediate climbers.

-Its performance fit (PD 75 last) comes from its asymmetric shape and the S-Heel and P3 technologies in heel and toe regions, respectively.
+Its performance fit comes from its asymmetric PD 75 last, with the help of the S-Heel and P3 technologies.
 Women can expect a fit tailored for them because of the WPD 75, a female-specific last.

 Midsole.
 The amount of underfoot support users get from this La Sportiva offering is sourced from the shoe’s LaspoFlex midsole with P3 technology.
 It comes at a thickness of 1.1 mm.